xnajasho/tp/docs/DeveloperGuide.md

   Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+FriendBook shows an error message.

+    Use case resumes at step 2.

+####Birthday Use Cases

-**Use case 8 (UC8): Get friend’s age**
+**Use case 8 (UC8): View friends by birthday**

 **MSS:**

+1. User requests to list friends.
+2. FriendBook shows the list of friends.
-1. User requests to view friend’s info (UC4).
+3. User requests to view the birthday of a specified person in the list.
+4. FriendBook displays the birthday of the specified person.

     Use case ends.

 **Extensions:**

+* 2a: List is empty.

+  Use case ends.

-* 1a.
+* 3a.
 The given index is invalid.

-	* 1a1.
-Friendbook shows an error message.
+  * 3a1.
+FriendBook shows an error message.

+  Use case resumes at step 2.

+**Use case 9 (UC9): View friend's age**

+**MSS:**

+1. User requests to list friends.
+2. FriendBook shows the list of friends.
+3. User requests to view the age of a specified person in the list.
+4. FriendBook displays the age of the specified person.

     Use case ends.

-**Use case 9 (UC9): Enable Reminder Notification**
+**Extensions:**

+* 2a: List is empty.

+  Use case ends.

+* 3a: The given index is invalid.

+    * 3a1: FriendBook shows an error message.

+    Use case ends.

+#### Reminder Use Cases

+**Use case 10 (UC10): Set birthday reminder for a friend**

 **MSS:**

-1. User checks the Enable Notification box
+1. User requests to list friends.
+2. FriendBook shows the list of friends.
+3. User sets the birthday reminder of a selected friend to on.
+4. FriendBook updates the reminder for that selected person to on.

    Use case ends.

-**MSS:**

-1. User specifies a set of keywords.
-2. Friendbook displays a list of person(s) with names matching the keyword(s) Use case ends.

 **Extensions:**